neverfap-deluxe/nfd-api/content/content_podcast/EP_16_overcoming_self_limiting_beliefs.md

 In this episode I talk about self-limiting beliefs, how to identify them, as well as dissolve them from our lives.

+# Script

+- In this episode I talk about beliefs, in particular self-limiting beliefs.
+  - What are self-limiting beliefs?
+  - How do we develop self-limiting beliefs?

+- What are self-limiting beliefs?

+- How are self-limiting beliefs developed?
+  - Often, from our parents and peers.